-The Texas unemployment rate rose slightly in April to 4.4 percent
+The Texas unemployment rate rose slightly in June to reach 4.5 percent